Search

 The CPC Terminal loaded 26 cargoes with around 3.28 million metric tons, equivalent to 26 million barrels, of crude oil over the period December 1-23, according to data from analytics firm Kpler.

-Global oil prices rose by more than $1 a barrel in the immediate aftermath of the November 29 attack and supplies of CPC Blend have shrunk as the grade's exporters have limited alternative shipment routes.
+Global Brent oil futures prices rose by more than $1 a barrel in the immediate aftermath of the November 29 attack and supplies of CPC Blend have shrunk as the grade's exporters have limited alternative shipment routes.

 CPC plans CPC Blend crude exports in January at around 1.65 million bpd.

-Exporters have been waiting for SPM-3 to come back online since early December and have had to adjust export plans multiple times and divert some volumes to other routes, including China and Baku-Tbilisi-Ceyhan pipeline, one of the sources said.
+Exporters have been waiting for SPM-3 to come back online since early December and have had to adjust export plans multiple times and divert some volumes to other routes, including China and the Baku-Tbilisi-Ceyhan pipeline, one of the sources said.

 (Reporting by Robert Harvey in London and Reuters reporters in Moscow; editing by Barbara Lewis)